 Invisalign can only be provided by an Invisalign-trained dentist for several reasons.
 The system isn’t right for everyone and only a trained dentist can determine if it will work for you and achieve your desired results.
 Your suitability will depend on the current position of your teeth, your bite, how complicated your alignment issues are, and your age and ability to commit to wearing your aligners for 22 hours every day.

-Invisalign is used worldwide with current figures sitting at over eight million successfully-treated patients.
+Invisalign is used worldwide with current figures sitting at over twelve million successfully-treated patients.

 What Are DIY Clear Aligners?